Enrolling in Medicare when you are contributing to an HSA: What you need to know!

 Most people become eligible to enroll in Medicare when they turn 65.
 But just because you can enroll in Medicare doesn't always mean you should, especially if you are going to continue working.
-And if you are contributing to an HSA, you have a special set of circumstances to consider when making Medicare enrollment decisions.
+And if you are enrolling in Medicare when you are contributing to an HSA, you have a special set of circumstances to consider when making Medicare enrollment decisions.

 Navigating all of the contingencies and nuances of Medicare enrollment can be tricky, and making the wrong decisions can have significant financial consequences.
 If you are turning 65 over the next year, here are some important things to consider: